 It can be difficult to give constructive criticism, but it is essential to the success of your website.
 Be specific in your feedback and avoid making general comments.
 If you are trying to figure out what to say, ask the designer for his opinion on the website’s progress.

 Designers are visual people and often need to see their work to understand your feedback.
 Send them screenshots or mockups of what you’d like to change.
-This will help them understand what you want to say and make the necessary changes.
+This will help them know what you want to say and make the necessary changes.

 Feel free to provide feedback because it is critical to the success of your website.
 The designer will appreciate your input, which will help ensure that you end up with a website you are happy with.